-Curriculum resources will be aligned to the most current standards.
-Standards will be prioritized and pacing guides developed.
+Curriculum resources are aligned to the most current standards.
+Standards have been prioritized and pacing guides have been developed.

 Formative assessments will be used to modify instruction and to identify students who are not on pace to meet proficiency.
 Students not on track will follow the local intervention plan.